tyedem/Books-Recommendation-System/README.md

 ![create_matrix](Images/create_matrix.png)

-Then I feed the mapping values to X in preparation for the machine learning model:
+Then, I feed the mapping values to X in preparation for the machine learning model:

 ![X](Images/X.png)

-## Sklearn's NearestNeighbours
+## Scikit-Learn's NearestNeighbours

 Finally, I create a `find_similar_books` function to feed the data through SKlearn's the K-Nearest Neighbours machine learning model: